hotosm/hotosm-website/sites/all/modules/l10n_update/README.txt

   Download, unpack the module the usual way.
   Enable this module and the Locale module (core).

-  You need at least one language other than English.
+  You need at least one language (besides the default English).
-  On Administration > Configuration > Regional and language:
+  On Administration > Configuration > Regional and language > Languages:
-    Click "Add language"
+    Click "Add language".
-    Pull-down menu: Choose your new language
+    Select a language from the select list "Language name".
-    Then click "Add language"
+    Then click the "Add language" button.

   Drupal is now importing interface translations.
 This can take a few minutes.
-  When it's finished, you'll get a confirmation with a summary of all translation files that have been pulled in.
+  When it's finished, you'll get a confirmation with a summary of the translations that have been imported.

   If required, enable the new language as default language.
-  Home > Administration > Configuration > Regional and language:
+  Administration > Configuration > Regional and language > Languages:
-    Select your new language as default
+    Select your new default language.

 Update interface translations
 -----------------------------
-  On Home > Administration > Configuration > Regional and language:
+  You want to import translations regularly using cron.
+You can enable this on Administration > Configuration > Regional and language > Languages:
-    Choose the "Translation updates" tab
+    Choose the "Translation updates" tab.
-    Change "Check for updates" to Daily or Weekly instead of the default "Never".
+    Change "Check for updates" to "Daily" or "Weekly" instead of the default "Never".

-  Cron will from now on check for updated translations, and will report the update status on the status page (Home > Administration > Reports).
+  From now on cron will check for updated translations, and import them is required.

+  The status of the translations is reported on the "Status report" page at Administration > Reports.

   To check the translation status and execute updates manually, go to
-     Administration > Configuration > Regional and language > Translate inteface Here you see English and your new language.
-    Choose the "Update" tab
+    Administration > Configuration > Regional and language > Translate inteface Choose the "Update" tab.
   You see a list of all modules and their translation status.
   On the bottom of the page, you can manually update using "Update translations".

 Use Drush
 ---------
-  You can also use drush to update your translations: drush l10n-update           # Update translations. drush l10n-update-refresh   # Refresh available information. drush l10n-update-status    # Show translation status of available project
+  You can also use drush to update your translations:
+    drush l10n-update           # Update translations.
+    drush l10n-update-refresh   # Refresh available information.
+    drush l10n-update-status    # Show translation status of available project

 Summary of administrative pages